Deresaanne/WeatherApp/README.md

-# Shecodes
+# Frontend
-A web application for displaying weather.
+A web application for displaying temperature based on your location.